fbpx

 Jatbula Trail

-Jatbula Trail is located near Katherine in the Northern Territory.
-The starting point (Nitmiluk Gorge) of Jatbula Trail is 27km away from Katherine.
-The end of the trail at Leliyn is approximately 63km away from Katherine.
-However, if you’re traveling from Darwin to Katherine, your options are to take a 55-minute flight from Darwin International Airport to Katherine Airport or to drive 317km (4 hours) to Katherine.
-If you prefer the first option, there are multiple options on Skyscanner.
+How to Reach Jatbula Trail: If you’re traveling from Darwin to Katherine, your options are to take a 55-minute flight from Darwin International Airport to Katherine Airport or to drive 317km (4 hours) to Katherine.
 If you want to drive, take National Highway 1 in Holtze from the A15.
 Then, follow National Highway 1 to O’shea Terrace in Katherine.

 Map of the Jatbula Trail; courtesy of nt.gov.au